 Your contribution can be thought of as analogous to an encyclopedia article that summarizes the state of the field on a particular subject.
 In addition to the questionnaire answers, we encourage contributors to add qualitative comments and references, and will soon be introducing tools that will allow you to organize, and link to, your own or existing on-line qualitative resources, such as text or image archives.

-Contributions to the DRH are formal publications that are recognized both on the database website and within the database itself.
+Contributions to the DRH are formal publications that are recognized both on the database website and within the database itself; each is assigned a DOI and stored in pdf form by the UBC Library for ease of ciation and access.
 Contributors should also list their DRH entries on their personal CVs.
 Because our database is essentially a quantitative and qualitative encyclopedia, we suggest the following form of citation that acknowledges the input of the experts (using one of our early contributors, Lothar von Falkenhausen (UCLA) as an example):

-Contributors are also offered, at the discretion of their editor, a modest honorarium ($200) in recognition of their efforts for the completion of an entry.
+Contributors are also offered, at the discretion of their editor, a modest honorarium ($200 normally, $500 for extensive entries until June 2018) in recognition of their efforts for the completion of an entry.

 Although the project is in the early stages of development, a growing number of distinguished historians have agreed to help us with the data collection in their respective fields of expertise.
 A list of participating DRH experts can be found on our contributors page.
 Our Editorial Team help us to coordinate the increasing pool of contributors.